xaniadakis/Conchord/README.md

-# Chord Distributed Hash Table
+# ConChord

 ## Overview

+ConChord is a distributed, peer-to-peer key-value store based on the Chord DHT protocol, designed to explore the trade-offs between consistency and performance.
+It features configurable replication, two consistency models (linearizability and eventual), and robust client interaction via both CLI and a real-time web-based GUI Streamlit app.

+Deployed on a multi-node AWS cloud infrastructure, ConChord supports live node join/departure, decentralized lookups and flexible topology management.

-This project implements a **Chord Distributed Hash Table (DHT)** in Python, supporting **key-value storage, node join/departure, replication, and consistency mechanisms**.
-It is designed to be used in a distributed network of nodes where each node is responsible for a portion of the keyspace.
+[//]: # (This project implements a **Chord Distributed Hash Table &#40;DHT&#41;** in Python, supporting **key-value storage, node join/departure, replication, and consistency mechanisms**.
+It is designed to be used in a distributed network of nodes where each node is responsible for a portion of the keyspace.)

 ## Features
 - **Decentralized peer-to-peer network** based on the Chord protocol.